-T. Original Issue Discount (OID) on Reacquisition of Debt Instrument
+S. Original Issue Discount (OID) on Reacquisition of Debt Instrument

-For federal purposes, when a taxpayer made the special election to defer DOI income under I.R.C. § 108(i) (see letter "S" above), the taxpayer was not allowed to take a deduction with respect to the portion of any OID that accrued with respect to that DOI income, during the income deferral period.
+For federal purposes, when a taxpayer made the special election to defer discharge of indebtedness (DOI) income under I.R.C. § 108(i) (for 2009 or 2010), the taxpayer was not allowed to take a deduction with respect to the portion of any OID that accrued with respect to that DOI income, during the income deferral period.
 In this case, the taxpayer had to deduct the aggregate amount of the OID deductions disallowed ratably over a 5 year period, beginning with the period in which the income was includible in federal adjusted gross income.